 Try chilling your salad plates.
 It's easy!
 Just refrigerate them for about 30 minutes, and they'll be nice and cool when you're ready to serve.
-Your salad, and your guests, will thank you.
+Your salad and your guests will thank you.

 06 of 06

 Serving (and Dressing) the Salad